reglab/land-application-detection/README.md

 - `yolov5_training_and_inference.ipynb`: We use [YOLOv5 from ultralytics](https://github.com/ultralytics/yolov5).
 This notebook downloads the latest version and runs training and inference.
 - `yolov5_stats.ipynb`: Calculate performance statistics (e.g., PR, AUC) for both image classification and event detection.
 - `event_detection.ipynb`: Code to aggregate image-level bounding box predictions into "event" detections, which can span multiple days.
+- `faster_rcnn_inference.ipynb`: Code to load Faster-RCNN model and run inference on the test set
+- `SingleCNN_model_inference.ipynb`: Code to run our single Xception model and run inference on the test set for image classification.
+- `DualCNN_infrence.ipynb`: Code to run our two input image Xception model and run inference on the test set for image classification.